PALM BAY BASSMASTERS

 To become a member a person shall:

-(b) Submit an application at a regular meeting of the club
+- Submit an application at a regular meeting of the club.

-The general membership meeting shall be held per tournament and meeting schedule once a month or as directed by the President and/or Executive Committee.
+A meeting of the general membership shall be held prior to each tournament, or as directed by the President and/or Executive Committee.

 Officers shall consist of:

 Shall preside at all meetings of the membership and of the Executive Committee.
 Shall be official spokesman for the club.
 Shall chair the Executive Committee.
 Shall appoint chairmen of the committees not provided for herein.